Like Zahara de la Sierra? Email it to Friends CLICK HERE

 It is one of Andalusia's famous "Pueblos Blancos" or "white" cities, because of its houses and other buildings, surrounded by lush green fields and olive groves.

-It is a town that dresses in white like a bride in her wedding day.
-Or, perhaps the white is an open colour to symbolize the virginity of the nature in the white town and the surroundings.
+The town dresses in white like a bride in her wedding day, or perhaps the white is an open color to symbolize the virginity of its beautiful women and the nature in the white town and the surroundings.

 The Moorish Castle as one of the historical locations in the area was built in the eighth century around the year 742 and rebuilt again in the fourteenth century.

-The small white town of Zahara de la Sierra is perched on a mountain overlooking beautiful gardens and a lake made by people.
+The small white town of Zahara de la Sierra overlooks beautiful gardens and a lake made by people.
 The white town seems very beautiful place among 43 towns in Cadiz province up the valley where they built a sight-catching dame.

-There are 1,500 inhabitants living in around 73 square kilometres in the town.
+There are more than 1,600 inhabitants living in around 73 square kilometres in the town.
 The Cadiz province itself spreads to 7,442 square kilometres.

 The town is still keeping its epic name from the Arabic word "Zahara".
 It is located not so far from other historical places in Spain that flavorous with enduring beauty and historical and cultural stories.